 Blackbeard's Toast: Pirate-Inspired Drinks in North Carolina

 The Blackbeard IPA, a black India Pale Ale, is as fierce as the man himself.
 The big hop flavors and smooth mouthfeel make this a fantastic warm-weather brew.
-Makai Brewing's taproom offers seasonal yoga classes and live music every Friday and Saturday.
+Makai Brewing's taproom offers seasonal yoga classes, live music and game nights.

 Blackbeard and his pirate crew didn’t have 1718 Brewing to quench their thirst, but visitors today do.
 At 1718, they specialize in easy-drinking brews like their Pretty Work, a Kölsch-inspired light beer, and a brew that uses one of the most sought-after spices for pirates and traders, pepper berry, in their Pepperberry Saison.
 Sit outside around the fire pits or inside at the bar and hear stories from the seamen who call Ocracoke home today.